ska-sa/katgpucbf/scratch/rough_qualification/README.md

 initial, first-pass verification that the correlator as a whole does what we expect it to do.

-Included are, the following tests:
+The following tests are included:

 - Channelisation or channel response shape,
 - Baselines, checking whether signal comes where we expect it to, and
 - Delays, checking whether delay and phase tracking are actually doing something.

-In each case, we are simply eyeballing the output, no numerical verification of whether things are meeting spec is attempted at this stage.
+In each case, we are simply eyeballing the output, and no numerical verification of whether things are meeting spec is attempted at this stage.
 This is beyond the scope of a few scripts in a scratch directory.